 If you've followed the process as it was presented in this document, you will already have electrical receptacles and data cabling (if used) in place.
 At this point you should plug the scoreboard's power cord into the power receptacle.
-If you are hard-wiring the data cable, connect the plug to the input port on top of the cabinet.
+If you are hard-wiring the data cable, connect the plugs to the input ports on top of the cabinet.
 The section that follows will discuss how to connect the control console and test the system.

-Connections at the Control Console
+Connections at the Control Consoles

-The standard control console packaged with this scoreboard system is powered through a typical three-prong AC power cord.
-At the point of operation, the console requires a grounded power receptacle.
+The standard control consoles packaged with this scoreboard system are powered through a typical three-prong AC power cord.
+At the point of operation, the consoles require grounded power receptacles.

-If your scoreboard package includes a ScoreLink RF Communications system, the power receptacle may be the only consideration on the control console side of the installation process.
+If your scoreboard package includes the ScoreLink RF Communications system, the power receptacles may be the only consideration on the control console side of the installation process.
 For details about ScoreLink, consult the documentation that ships with the product.
-Otherwise, use the stereo patch cable to plug the console into the junction box.
+Otherwise use the stereo patch cables to plug the consoles into the junction boxes.